stefaniabe/PrimaryParticipationGWAS/README.md

 fid ID1 ID2
 ```
 fid stands for family id and ID1 and ID2 are the unique personal identifiers for the two siblings (one row per pair).
+It should also be noted that the variances computed in step 4 in the sibling protocol assume that the shared versus not-shared frequency differences of each pair are independent of each other and that for every SNP, the allele frequencies computed for individual sibling pairs, whether IBD0 or IBD2 pairs are independent of each other.
+In the paper, we chose the two first participating siblings in sib-ships that were larger than two, and hence the same individual was only observed once in each pair.

 5) Minor allele frequency (MAF) files containing information about MAF computed in the group of the sibling pairs in file 4 for the SNPs that are in the vcf and bim files.
 These should be tab separated, chromsome specific files named chr*.frq with the following header:
 ```